Roja Dove

 Roja Dove (born Roger Bird, 25 September 1956) is a British perfumer whose fragrances are sold at department stores worldwide.
 Born and raised in Sussex, South East England, his career in perfumery began in 1981 when he joined the French perfume house Guerlain, working there for 20 years before leaving to set up his own companies RDPR and then Roja Parfums.

 Early life

 Dove's interest in fragrance was sparked at an early age when his mother kissed him goodnight; as she lowered her head to kiss him, he was aware that her fragrance lingered in his room long after she had gone, keeping the image of her cocktail dress and the kiss alive.
-This interest developed whilst Dove grew up, as a teenager he spent his money purchasing small bottles of scent and was impressed that the tiny containers could contain such an overwhelming effect.
+As a teenager he spent his money purchasing small bottles of scent and was impressed that the tiny containers could contain such an overwhelming effect.

-Following his school days, Dove went up to University of Cambridge to study medicine.
-Whilst studying there he celebrated his 21st birthday with a visit to the Guerlain Boutique on the Champs-Elysées.
-It was then that he started working at Joshua Taylor's, a Cambridge department store.
-He worked in the male fashion boutique of Taylor's known as the Peacock.
-Following this, Dove dropped out of university to pursue a career in perfumery and with Guerlain.
+Dove dropped out of university to work in perfumery with Guerlain.